rolandbaer/list-last-changes/readme.txt

 The attribute 'number' defines the number of entries shown.
 With the attributes 'showpages' and 'showposts' changed pages and/or posts are included.
 To show also the author set the attribute 'showauthor' to true (deprecated, use template mechanism instead).
 The 'template' attribute defines the content of the entries.
-The following fields can be used: {title}, {change_date} and {author}.
-If a template is defined the attribute 'showauthor' is ignored.
+If the 'template' attribute is defined the attribute 'showauthor' is ignored.

 In difference to the widget, with the shortcode no title is written.
 If a title is needed it has to be defined by hand in front of the shortcode.

+= Templates =

+In the template string the following fields can be used: {title}, {change_date} and {author}.
+{title} : the title of the page or post with a link to it {change_date} : the date the page or post was changed {author} : the author of the page or post

+Sample templates:
+{title} {change_date} : the default template
+{title} {change_date} {author} : behaves as in versions before 0.9 when show author was enabled {change_date} : shows only the change_date, can be used with number = 1 as last modified date of a WordPress Site

 == Changelog ==

 = 0.9.0 =

-*Release date: November 27, 2020*
+*Release date: November 29, 2020*

 * Introducing template mechanism in shortcode (also planned for widget and block)